Homalin District

+The township is contains 3 towns- the principal town of Homalin, as well as the towns of Shwe Pyi Aye and Mo Waing Lut for a total of 16 urban wards.
+The township has 76 village tracts grouping 326 villages together.

 History

 Gardens were first planted along the banks of the Chindwu in Homalin Township around 1700.
 Several villages such as Tamanthi, Maungkan, Tason, Kawya, Onbet, Maingwe and Malin have been documented as producing pickled tea, known as "laphet".

 The 1908 Imperial Gazetteer of India recorded that the steamers of the Irrawaddy Flotilla Company plied weekly between Pakokku and Homalin.
 Government of Myanmar also plied its launches on this route.
 During World War II, Homalin on the bank of the Chindwin River, was occupied by the Japanese in late May/early June 1944.
 Following this, after the Japanese were defeated, the town was combed thoroughly to remove any Japanese soldiers and this was followed by further preparations to counter any Japanese gunboat attacks from the river side.